 Under circumstances which are more fluid, the two parties may make up the code as they go along, each relying on the other's knowledge of the context of the conversation to provide the necessary translation.
 For example, a spy working in an enemy's aircraft factory might tell her control "I went hiking and took some pictures of an eagle today" when she meant "I managed to photograph the fighter plane."

-I just like the whole idea, so I named my Internet domain (speechcode.com) after it.
+speechcode.com, based on it.
 Who knows?
 Perhaps this entire web site is in code.